- Coming Soon…

 Conflict Management & Leadership Course

-The Conflict Management & Leadership Course trains CVM faculty and staff in workplace mediation.
-182 CVM administrators, faculty, and staff have completed the Conflict Management & Leadership Course.
+The Conflict Management & Leadership Course trains VMBS faculty and staff in workplace mediation.
+182 VMBS administrators, faculty, and staff have completed the Conflict Management & Leadership Course.
 Workplace mediation is an informal, but structured process in which an independent third party, a mediator, helps people (students, faculty, staff, administration, parents, coworkers) in a disagreement or dispute to create a way to move forward.
 Mediation introduces a powerful new dynamic to any negotiation or dispute discussion.
 It enables people to restore and develop healthy working relationships.

 Workplace mediation is: